mcpm/mcpm/README.md

     Install a package from the ./foo.zip archive
       $ mcpm install ./foo.zip

+    Install a package from cache
+      $ mcpm install foo@0.2.0

     Show the Minecraft version of the currently selected profile
       $ mcpm mc
 ```